nagyj2/NGL/V3/grammar.md

     - If possible, have way to import multiple in one statement
     - maybe use comma?
 - Function command?
-- Slices and array ranges use colon instead of tilde
+- Slices and array ranges use colon instead of tilde **implemented**
+    - NOT uses tilde too
 - Allow mathematical operators to work with int and float
     - Return type is the first one used
 - nested collections
     - how to handle collection as input to function?
 - global variable/ const declaration and burrow lookup using ! ident prefix
+- allow more slicing
+    - second back: arr[$-1]

 ### Productions
 Below is the list of productions in the 3rd version of NGL.
 Above each production will be a small description of what that production will match and three bullet points.
 The first bullet is the set of terminals which can begin the production, the second is the set of terminals which can end the production and the last is the set of terminals which can follow the production.
 When referencing other productions in follows, they refer to the first set.
 The start symbol is `PROG`.